dchvz/dchvz/README.md

 ## Hi, my name is Diego

 👨‍💻 Software engineer with 5+ years of experience </br>
 ⚛️ I am a React/React Native Developer for the most part!
-Although most of my client work is not on this repo </br>
+Although most of my client work is not published under this account </br>
 🎓 Studied Computer Science at [Universidad Católica Boliviana San Pablo](https://www.ucb.edu.bo/) </br>
 📚 Currently strengthening my knowledge on data structures and design systems </br>